Heraldic heiress

 She is an heiress in her issue if she dies having children and the line of her brothers becomes extinct, that is, all brothers and their children have died.
 Illegitimate women who are armigers are also regarded as heiresses, even if they also have brothers.

 In the tradition of English heraldry, which also applies to Wales and pre-1922 Ireland, a man's right to display his coat of arms also applies to his children and his wife (his sons' arms having differencing symbols).
 His first-born son will inherit the undifferenced (identical) arms on his father's death and pass them on to his descendants.
 If there is no male line surviving at the armiger's death then each of his surviving daughters becomes an heraldic heiress who holds equally the right of ownership of the arms in trust for her son, who then becomes the absolute owner of the arms.

+A similar system applies in Scottish heraldry, though only the oldest daughter is a heraldic heiress.